 They entered Croatia by crossing the Save river in the night around 3 am on March 8.
 To cross it, they used a small, abandoned boat that they found on the Bosnian bank of the river.

 On the Croatian side, they walked for about one hour until the city of Slavonski Brod (HRV).
 On their way, they saw a group of officers, but managed to stay undetected.

 After a short time, when they were still standing in front of the taxi, the authorities arrived.
-It were between 8 and 10 male officers in two cars, wearing dark blue uniforms.
+It were around 8 male Croatian officers in two cars, wearing dark blue uniforms.
 Among those were also the ones whom the two men had seen before.
 They were told to enter a white Mercedes van and were driven to a nearby Croatian-Bosnian border post around the coordinates 45.1568823,18.0022095, where the Croatian officers talked to the Bosnian authorities.